 - According to Chinese legend, the benefits of acupuncture were discovered when a soldier who had suffered from a stiff shoulder for many years was cured when an enemy arrow hit him in the leg!

 - Mithridates the Great of Pontus (a region of Persia) was in constant battle with Rome.
 Because he feared being poisoned, he would concoct different poisons and swallow them himself to build up a resistance.
 When the day came that he actually wanted to kill himself, he tried to poison himself, but it wouldn’t work.

 - Paracelsus was actually born Philippus Theophrastus Aureolus Bombastus von Hohenheim.
 He was a very high-spirited, independent and even rebellious individual, though he saw his father – a doctor/chemist – as a role model.
-Around 1516, when he graduated with his doctorate degree, he changed his name to Paracelsus because it translated to beyond/more than Celsus (a famous Roman physician).
+Around 1516, when he graduated his pharmacist education with his doctorate degree, he changed his name to Paracelsus because it translated to beyond/more than Celsus (a famous Roman physician).